The University of Michigan is spending some $400,000 to relocate a big tree less than 100 yards away.

 School officials say taxpayers aren’t paying for the expensive relocation project because the costs are coming out of a $200 million donation from Stephen Ross, a billionaire real-estate mogul who got his business degree at Michigan in 1962.

-“As I see it, the rational for preserving the 300-year-old tree is about history, tradition, pride and respect,” said Michigan alum Jenny Cooper — getting the age wrong by several decades — in an interview with The Ann Arbor News.
+“As I see it, the rational for preserving the 300-year-old tree is about history, tradition, pride and respect,” said Michigan graduate student Jenny Cooper — getting the age wrong by several decades — according to The Ann Arbor News.
 “The tree is a symbol of strength and resilience and far predates the university as part of the landscape.”

 The actual replanting won’t occur until the fall.
 For now, workers have dug a big ditch around the tree.
 The next step is to position some steel beams a few feet under its base.
 After that, workers will rupture the roots, lift the tree from the ground, put it on a flat-bed truck and drive it the short distance to its new spot.